junj0619/JS-OOP/README.md

 # JS-OOP
 This is repository for me learning OOP in javascript.
-The course is from **Mosh** on Udemy [Object-oriented Programming in Javascript](https://www.udemy.com/javascript-object-oriented-programming/learn/v4/content)
+The course is original from **Mosh** on Udemy [Object-oriented Programming in Javascript](https://www.udemy.com/javascript-object-oriented-programming/learn/v4/content)

 **Sections:**